SpartanBin/mobile_crowd_sensing/experimental_record/README.md

 ### Environment

-a 20 * 20 rectangle road network with grids containing 4 intersections(nodes)
+- a 20 * 20 rectangle road network with grids containing 4 intersections(nodes)
+- Episode over conditions: get more than 60% weight(reward) in network or episode duration time exceeds 3600 * 24 * 4 seconds.

 #### timestep